 Perinatal Mental Health Therapist in Wichita, KS

-Riley Blanton, LMFT-T is a therapist who is passionate about reproductive mental health.
+Riley Blanton, LMFT is a therapist who is passionate about reproductive mental health.
 Riley is trained by Postpartum Support International and serves as the Communications Director for the Kansas State Chapter!
 Riley offers individual, couples, and family therapy in her office in Wichita, KS or virtually through a secure video platform if you reside in the state of Kansas.

-riley blanton t-lmft
+riley blanton postpartum

 In the therapy room, we might talk about your childhood, what examples you had for parenting, what messages you heard about being a parent, and more.
 Additionally, we might assess how you are talking to yourself (Are you telling yourself you aren’t a good mom?
 Scared you aren’t taking care of your baby well enough?), what stories you are telling yourself (Convincing yourself you shouldn’t have had a baby?), as well as the effects of the birth on your life (How is your bond with baby?
 How are your relationships?
 What had to change in your life in order to have a baby?).